NGEET/fates-docs/docs/source/fates_tech_note.rst

 logical flags that are passed within the restart file.
 In this case, land use change rates are diagnosed from the land use state vector in the driving dataset, so that disturbance rates on the first day  lead to the desired land use state distribiutions on the second day of the simulation.
+This will create an initial disequilibrium in the age distributions and disturbance products (e.g. necromass), which must then propagate through the system for some time, and thus must be done ~100 years prior to the start of the period of interest (see :ref:`Sentman et al., 2011<Sentmanetal2011>` for further discussion).

 Running Dynamic Land-use with prescribed land cover (i.e., 'nocomp' configuration)